Lingyin Temple in Hangzhou: Experience the Rich Atmosphere of Zen Buddhism

 - Bicycle: Cycling to Lingyin Temple from downtown Hangzhou is also a good option thanks to the city's comfortable environment and excellent road conditions.

-There are numerous attractions around Lingyin Temple, such as the Peak Flown From Afar, Buddhist temple, West Lake...
+There are numerous attractions around Lingyin Temple, such as the Peak Flown From Afar, the Buddhist temple, and West Lake...
 If time permits, visitors are encouraged to combine these attractions with the visit to the temple.

 - Peak Flown from Afar: Also known as Feilai Feng, the hill lies to the southwest of Hangzhou and is known for being completely composed of limestone, which is very rare in China.
 Lingyin Temple to Peak Flown From Afar, a 5-10 minute walk.